 Magome (馬籠) is a small village located in the Kiso Valley, which served travelers from the Nakasendo, and was an important route between Tokyo and Kyoto during the Edo Period.

-Magome is known as a post office, or Shukuba (宿場), which were places where they used to rest during their trip across the country.
-These cities were created by freight transport policies by horse.
+Magome is known as a post office, or Shukuba (宿場), which were places where they used to rest during their travels across the country.
+These cities were created by policies of transporting goods by horse.

-In the past, the city was relatively prosperous and cosmopolitan, but after the closure of the railway, the city fell into poverty.
-It was later renovated, and restored to its appearance as in the Edo Period, and is now a popular tourist destination.
+In the past, the city was relatively prosperous and cosmopolitan, but after the railroad closed, the city fell into poverty.
+It was later renovated and restored to its Edo period appearance, and is now a popular tourist destination.

-The famous writer Shimazaki Toson, was born in Magome in 1872.
+The famous writer Shimazaki Toson was born in Magome in 1872.
 In his novel Yoakemae he describes life in the area during the early years of the Meiji Restoration.
-Toson was born in the city's main Pousada, known as Honjin.
+Toson was born in the main Pousada in the city, known as honjin.
 Today the inn serves as a memorial to the artist.
-We also have Tsuchimaya Shiryokan a small restaurant and souvenir shop, which has a small museum focused on Toson.
+We also have Tsuchimaya Shiryokan a small restaurant and souvenir shop, which has a small museum focused on the Toson.

 Wakihonjin it was another inn in the city that has now become a museum.
-Inside, there are exhibitions referring to the history of Magome as a post-Nakasendo city.
-Shimizuya Shiryokan it is another museum that has wall rolls, ceramics, clothing and other goods that belonged to the residents of Magome.
+Inside, there are exhibits pertaining to Magome's history as a post-Nakasendo city.
+Shimizuya Shiryokan is another museum that has wall scrolls, ceramics, clothing and other goods that belonged to the residents of Magome.

-To know more about this small village, see the video of our friend Santana Fonseca:
+To know more about this small village, watch our friend's video Santana Fonseca: